tekknolagi/tekknolagi.github.com/_posts/2023-08-31-compiling-ml-models.md

 ### Solutions

 As I like to say, the best way to make a program faster is to *do less*.

-solutions (respectively):
+Too much GC?
+Allocate less.
+Too much recursion?
+Topo sort less.
+Too much overhead?
+Interpret less.
+In more detail, my proposed solutions are:

-* re-use the old graph. just copy in new inputs
+* Re-use the graph structure between inputs.
+Instead of building a `Value` graph anew every time, copy in new inputs and propagate them forward and backward.
-* since you aren't changing the graph, no need to re-topo-sort. keep the ordering around, too. this helps for both forward and backward passes.
+* Since you aren't changing the graph anymore, no need to re-topo-sort.
+Keep the ordering around.
+This helps for both forward and backward passes.
-* compile the topo sort with its operations to C or something
+* At the end of the day, the `Value` abstraction does not matter too much.
+If we know what order to traverse in and are using IEEE-754 doubles, we should compile the topo sort with its operations to C or something more bare-bones[^asm].

+[^asm]: I initially wanted to write the whole pipeline down to machine code by
+    hand.
+It would still be pretty small, all things considered, but then I would have to do register allocation.
+Decided to avoid that for now.

-as usual with compilers, if you can freeze some of the dynamism in the allowable semantics of a program you get a performance benefit. since the graph shape is static, this sounds like a fine idea.
+This checks out with what we already know about compilers: if you can freeze some of the dynamism in the allowable semantics of a program, you get a performance benefit.
+Since the graph shape is static, this sounds like a fine idea.

 <!--
 TODO: parallelization of work in the graph? is that possible? it looks like in